appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 The mustache template `{{}}` is used to write JS code inside widgets and queries in Appsmith.
 :::

+## Edit and submit data

-3. Drag and drop a Form widget to the right of the Table widget.
+1. Drag and drop a Form widget to the right of the Table widget.
 Change the title from *Form* to `User Details`.
-4. Add an Input widget inside the form.
+2. Add an Input widget inside the form.
 Rename the widget to `nameInput`.
 In the **Text** property box, enter `Name`.
 Similarly, add Input widgets for email and phone named `emailInput`, and `phoneInput`, respectively.
 Add a Datepicker widget for date of birth named `dobInput` and an Image widget to display the user's photo.
 The output should look something like this:

 <figure>
   <img src="/img/form-to-edit-details.png" style= {{width:"100%", height:"auto"}} alt="Create a form to view and edit details"/>
   <figcaption align = "center"><i>Create a form to view and edit details</i></figcaption>
 </figure>

-5. To display details on the form when you select a table row, bind the query response to the widgets.
+3. To display details on the form when you select a table row, bind the query response to the widgets.
 Refer to the table below to see the widget properties and the values to enter.

   | Widget | Name       | Property                                          | Value                              |
   | ------ | ---------- | ------------------------------------------------- | ---------------------------------- |